querycert/qcert/README.md

 ### Run that compiled query

-To run the resulting JavaScript, you can the provided `RunJavascript` query runner written in Java (It uses uses the Nashorn JavaScript engine for the JVM).
+To run the resulting JavaScript, you can use the provided `RunJavascript` query runner written in Java (It uses uses the Nashorn JavaScript engine for the JVM).

 You will need to pass it two pieces of information: (i) the location of the Q\*cert runtime for JavaScript, and (ii) some input data on